uiuc-mrdc/game-server/README.md

 # How To: MRDC Server 2019

-These instructions assume a starting directory of `~/dredd-2019`, where this file is located.
+These instructions assume your working directory is the root of this repo, where this file is located.

 ## How to install necessary software